Inversion of adjunction for rational and Du Bois pairs: A result of Koll ar-Kov acs for pairs

 We immediately obtain the following.

-\begin{corollary} Let $f: (X, Z) \to B$ be a flat projective \DB family with $\O_Z$ (and hence $\sI_Z$) flat over $B$ as well.
-Assume that $B$ is connected and the generic fibers $(\sI_Z)_{\gen}$ are Cohen-Macaulay, then all the fibers $(\sI_Z)_b$ are Cohen-Macaulay. \end{corollary}
+\begin{corollary} Let $f: (X, Z) \to B$ be a flat projective family with $\O_Z$ (and hence $\sI_Z$) flat over $B$ as well.
+Assume that all the fiber pairs $(X_b, Z_b)$ are \DB.
+Assume also that $B$ is connected and the generic fibers $(\sI_Z)_{\gen}$ are Cohen-Macaulay, then all the fibers $(\sI_Z)_b$ are Cohen-Macaulay. \end{corollary}

 At this point it is natural to ask the next question.